 - Proper winter socks – you don’t want to get sweaty and then cold in the winter

 - Thermal Leggings

 - Hiking pants – also need to be waterproof and windproof

 Remember to pack these items before your trip:

-Iceland is an amazingly beautiful country which is best visited by car.
+Iceland is an amazingly beautiful country which is best discovered by driving around with a rental car.
 Other options exist, such as hitchhiking, but having your own car will give you the freedom to enjoy the country at your own pace and by your own itinerary!